Byron Buxton Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.

-- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.83).
+- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.85).

-- Mariners pitchers combine to surrender 100 home runs (1.1 per game), the fourth-fewest in the league.
+- Mariners pitchers combine to allow 103 home runs (1.1 per game), the eighth-fewest in the league.

-- In his last appearance on Saturday, the righty went five innings against the Detroit Tigers, giving up three earned runs while surrendering four hits.
+- In his most recent time out on Sunday against the Detroit Tigers, the righty tossed five innings, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.